Research

 Dear XAI Community, We Need to Talk!

-Together with Gunnar König, I analyze widespread misconceptions in XAI research, particularly the lack of clarity about the purposes of explanation methods. -
+We analyze widespread misconceptions in XAI research.
+The most crucial one concerns the lack of clarity about the purposes of explanation methods.

 Relating Partial Dependence and Permutation Feature Importance.